smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 > 📘
 >
+> The [Subscription Manager User-Interface](https://vrf.chain.link/) is not available for Avalanche yet.
+> <br>
-> The [Subscription Manager User-Interface](https://vrf.chain.link/) is not available for Avalanche yet, so this guide explains how to test Chainlink VRF programmatically on the [Avalanche Fuji Testnet](https://docs.avax.network/build/tutorials/platform/fuji-workflow/).
+> This guide explains how to test Chainlink VRF programmatically on the [Avalanche Fuji Testnet](https://docs.avax.network/build/tutorials/platform/fuji-workflow/).

 ### Requirements